1. Introduction

 5. AI model usage

-SafeCommit may use automated rules and, where necessary, AI model providers to analyze suspicious code snippets or explain findings.
-We do not intentionally use Customer Content to train SafeCommit foundation models.
-Where third-party AI providers are used, SafeCommit aims to send only the minimum relevant snippet or context needed for analysis.
+SafeCommit may use automated analysis and AI-assisted reasoning to evaluate operational consequences of changes.
+We do not intentionally use Customer Content to train foundation models.
+Where third-party AI infrastructure is used, we aim to send only the minimum context required for analysis.

-We retain processed information only as long as reasonably necessary to provide the service, maintain security, debug issues, support customers, preserve requested audit evidence, comply with legal obligations, and resolve disputes.
-Customer Content may be retained for a limited period unless a different retention period is agreed with the customer.
+We retain processed information only as long as reasonably necessary to provide the service, preserve auditability, maintain security, comply with legal obligations, and support customer-requested governance records.

 8. Data location and transfers

-SafeCommit may store and process data in the European Union, the United States, or other jurisdictions depending on the infrastructure and subprocessors used to provide the service.
+SafeCommit may process data in the European Union, the United States, or other jurisdictions depending on customer configuration and subprocessors.
 Where required, SafeCommit uses appropriate transfer mechanisms such as Standard Contractual Clauses.

 When SafeCommit processes personal data contained in Customer Content on behalf of a business customer, SafeCommit acts as processor and the customer acts as controller.
 The Data Processing Agreement governs that processing.